Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Main Results: A Structurally Fair Lower Bound for Circuit Complexity

 where $c_1$ is a system-independent universal constant of $O(1)$, and the spectral skew term $\Delta_{\mathrm{spec}}(\rho)$ is defined as:

 where $S(\rho)$ is the von Neumann entropy, and $H_{\mathrm{min}}(\rho) = -\log \lVert \rho \rVert_{\infty}$ is the min-entropy, determined by the largest eigenvalue of $\rho$.Eq. \eqref{eq:3.1} constitutes the theoretical core of this paper.
 The right-hand side of the inequality consists of three terms with clear physical roles: \begin{enumerate} \item \textbf{Linear Leading Term}: $\frac{1}{\log \Gamma_R} D(\rho || \sigma_R)$, which is $C_R(\rho)$.
-It profoundly reveals that the minimum number of computational steps required to prepare a quantum state is, fundamentally, determined by the structurally fair complexity of that state.
+This result indicates that the minimum computational cost to prepare a state is rigorously lower-bounded by its Reference-Contingent Complexity.
 The more non-trivial information a state contains within its structured vacuum $\sigma_R$ (the reference state), the higher the computational cost, in a linear relationship, that any algorithm preparing it must incur. \item \textbf{Logarithmic Correction Term}: $-\frac{c_1}{\log \Gamma_R} [\dots]$.
 This term originates from the unavoidable information-theoretic overhead of describing the circuit itself (its length $C_{\mathrm{opt}}$) and the approximation precision ($\varepsilon$).
 In a prefix-free universal computation framework, the description of a process or an object requires the consumption of logarithmic information resources related to its own complexity or precision requirements.
 The growth of this term is much slower than that of the leading term and is secondary on a macroscopic scale, but its presence ensures the theoretical rigor of this lower bound. \item \textbf{Spectral Skew Correction Term}: $+\frac{1}{\log \Gamma_R} \Delta_{\mathrm{spec}}(\rho)$.
 This is a key physical correction, with a coefficient of exactly $1$; this is an additive correction with a coefficient of 1 rigorously derived from an entropy identity (Proposition A.4) in Appendix \ref{A}, rather than an order-of-magnitude estimate. $\Delta_{\mathrm{spec}}(\rho)$ measures the non-uniformity of the quantum state's spectral distribution.
 This term enters the inequality with a positive sign, implying that states with more non-uniform spectral distributions—for instance, a mixed state with a few large eigenvalues and a "sea" of small eigenvalues—conversely have a higher lower bound on their preparation complexity.
 This conclusion aligns with physical intuition: a state with highly concentrated information or a highly ordered structure ($H_{\mathrm{min}}(\rho)$ is much smaller than $S(\rho)$), compared to a state with a more uniform spectral distribution, has a more special structure, and thus requires a more fine-tuned and complex dynamical evolution to be generated.
 In particular, for any pure state, we have $S(\rho) = H_{\mathrm{min}}(\rho) = 0$, hence the spectral skew term $\Delta_{\mathrm{spec}}(\rho)$ vanishes, making the lower bound expression for pure states more compact. \end{enumerate} \textit{(Note: It is worth noting that Eq. \eqref{eq:3.1} is a bootstrap inequality.
 Its non-recursive, explicit solution (a closed-form lower bound), which is convenient for direct use in data analysis, is derived in detail along with an implementation scheme in Appendix \ref{C}.)}